vineshjalla0208-source/Vineeth_AI/README.md

 ### Vercel Configuration

 The project includes `vercel.json` which:
-- Automatically detects `/api/chat.js` as a serverless function
+- Configures the runtime for `/api/chat.js` as Node.js 18.x
-- Serves frontend files from `/frontend` folder
+- Automatically serves frontend files from `/frontend` folder
-- Routes all requests to `index.html` for SPA support
+- Handles routing automatically

 ### Important Notes for Vercel

 - ✅ **No PORT needed** - Vercel automatically assigns ports
 - ✅ **No Express server** - Uses serverless functions in `/api/chat.js`
+- ✅ **No CORS needed** - Same origin on Vercel
 - ✅ **Environment variables** - Set in Vercel dashboard, not `.env` file
-- ✅ **CORS not needed** - Same origin on Vercel
 - ✅ **Automatic HTTPS** - Vercel provides SSL certificates
+- ✅ **Auto-scaling** - Serverless functions scale automatically

 ### Testing Your Deployment

 1. Visit your Vercel URL: `https://your-project.vercel.app`
 2. Test the chat functionality
-3. Check Vercel logs if you encounter issues
+3. Check Vercel function logs if needed (Dashboard → Your Project → Functions)

 ### Troubleshooting Vercel Deployment

 **Error: OPENAI_API_KEY is not configured**
 - Make sure you added the environment variable in Vercel dashboard
 - Redeploy after adding environment variables
+- Check that the variable is set for all environments (Production, Preview, Development)

 **404 on /api/chat**
 - Verify `api/chat.js` exists and exports a default handler
 - Check Vercel function logs in dashboard
+- Ensure `vercel.json` is configured correctly

 **Frontend not loading**
-- Check that `vercel.json` routes are correct
+- Check that `frontend/` folder exists with all files
-- Verify `frontend/` folder structure
+- Verify file paths in `index.html` are correct
+- Check Vercel build logs for errors

 ## License